 \subsection{Sketch of the construction}

-We first sketch the construction of virtual fundamental cycles on the moduli spaces $\Mbar_\ast(T)$.
+We now sketch the construction of virtual fundamental cycles on the moduli spaces $\Mbar(T)$.
 The remainder of this section is then devoted to turning this sketch into an actual proof.

-The virtual fundamental cycle of a space with implicit atlas is represented (on the chain level) by the pushforward map \eqref{sastvir}.
-Since each space $\Mbar_\ast(T)$ is equipped with an implicit atlas $\bar A_\ast(T)$, the VFC machinery provides us with chain maps:
+The virtual fundamental cycle of a space with an implicit atlas is represented by the pushforward map \eqref{sastvir}.
+Specializing this to the case at hand, the virtual fundamental class $[\Mbar(T)]^\vir$ is represented by a canonical map